markqvist/Reticulum/docs/source/whatis.rst

 **Please know!** Reticulum should currently be considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored. *There will be bugs*.
-The API and wire-format can be considered stable at the moment, but could change if absolutely warranted.
+The API and wire-format can be considered complete and stable at the moment, but could change if absolutely warranted.

 What does Reticulum Offer?